How To

 A Lot of Condensation in the Car

 Condensation is a byproduct of a car’s air conditioning system.
-When the air conditioning system is working, it’s able to remove the moisture in the air.
-It’s a good idea to keep your windows open in the summer to help with the removal of the moisture.
-It is why it’s a good idea to have the windows down while driving.
+When the air conditioning system works, it can remove the moisture in the air.

 The smell of vinegar is something that’s going to be hard to get rid of.
 You’ll want to have a professional mechanic look at your car to determine the source of the smell.